Gastric Balloon Surgery

 A diagram presenting diverse gastric balloon variations.

-Gastric Ballon in Mexico vs. Alternative Options
+Gastric Balloon in Mexico vs. Alternative Options

-Gastric Sleeve Surgery in Mexico
+Gastric Sleeve

-Gastric sleeve surgery in Mexico is the leading choice for those seeking to travel for their medical care.
+Gastric sleeve is the leading choice for those seeking to travel for their medical care.
 Gastric sleeve surgery provides the high expected weight loss and low risks.
+Gastric sleeve surgery is similar to gastric balloon, but is more invasive.
+Both utilize the same method of action to induce weight loss.

-Gastric Bypass Surgery in Mexico
+Gastric Bypass

-Gastric Balloon in Mexico: Tijuana & Cancun Locations
+Gastric Balloon in Mexico Locations

 Gastric Balloon in Tijuana